colinmeinke/ghost-storage-adapter-s3/README.md

 Note 2: if your s3 bucket enforces SSE use serverSideEncryption with the [appropriate supported](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property) value.

 Note 3: if your s3 providers requires path style you can enable it with `forcePathStyle`

+Note 4: if you use CloudFront the object ACL does not need to be set to "public-read"

 ### Via environment variables